 Last night, my nanny is the one who occupied my dream.
 It was a dream which left me teary-eyed.
 I never saw her, but I went to her home, and later met a man (a stranger to me) who knew her in the dream.

 Why did my sleeping brain decide to manufacture such a dream?
-Why now?